 It is noted that the serviceType is considered by AS layer to forward to upper layers, and whether it needs to be included as AT-command is left to CT1.

-4. On RAN visible application layer measurement configuration release: measConfigAppLayerId
+4. On RAN visible application layer measurement configuration release: measConfigAppLayerId.
+NG-RAN can release a list of RAN visible application layer measurement configurations while not releasing the corresponding legacy application layer measurement configurations.

 This parameter in AT-command is set by RRC parameter (i.e., measConfigAppLayerId) which is forwarded to upper layers.
 The relevant change in the 38.331 CR is listed as below: